-COMM-105 Listening 4 credits, not offered every term
+COMM-105 Listening

-This course analyzes listening behavior.
+Course analyzes listening behavior.
 In addition, this course emphasizes developing an understanding and appreciation of listening as a vital element in the communication process.
 Course includes theory and individual skill development.
 Prerequisite: Pass RD-090 or placement in RD-115; pass WR-095 or placement in WR-121.